Born: 1812, died 4th June 1856, (Radical)

 choir school at St. George's Chapel, Windsor for three years and Chenies

 school for nine years.
-He then studied theology and became a teacher and
+He then studied theology and in 1877 became a teacher

-an assistant at the very different Turin Street Board-school in Bethnal
+the Turin Street Board School in Bethnal Green.

-church and became a secularist and also a rigid abstainer.
+movement and was also a rigid abstainer.
 At the end of

 1887 some of his columns in the Secular Review came to the notice of his